pse-group2/medminersolr/README.md

 Also, please check out the README.rdoc.

-===Synchronizing the original repository with your fork
+Synchronizing the original repository with your fork
+===

 Terminal > cd to local project directory on your computer, check with git status that you are in the right directory!
 Make an alias of the original project git remote add original https://github.com/pse-group2/medminersolr